 1. Catch Ideas As They Pop Up Unexpectedly

-Like how writers and people of influence like to keep journals to jot down their experiences, feelings and thoughts, bloggers can also follow this practice to get ideas for their blog material.
+Like how writers and people of influence like to keep journals to jot down their experiences, feelings, and thoughts, bloggers can also follow this practice to get ideas for their blog material.
 Apart from providing you with original ideas for your writing, jotting down those ideas as they pop up will save you a significant amount of time in the brainstorming process.

 By the time you settle down to write your piece, you’d have quite a number of ideas in hand to work with.
-Our mind works best by means of association, so it’s easy to flow from one idea to another when you already have a few good leads to start from.
+Our mind works best by means of association, so it’s easy to flow from one idea to another when you already have a few goods leads to start from.